thenerdery/dot-net-standards/Front_End_Boilerplate.md

 ### Determine Static Website Placement

-Third, determine where the client-side boilerplate should live in your code base.
+Third, determine where the Front-End boilerplate should live in your code base.
 The typical setup is as follows:

 #### .NET MVC